Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 To solve this, we created a GitHub workflow that compiles the notebook when changes are made to it and uploads it to both GitHub and Discord.
 The notebook getting uploaded to GitHub and Discord gives us a few benefits:
 - Discord is a cross-platform application, so the digital notebook can be accessed by anyone on our team, at any time, on any device, including phones, tablets, and laptops.
-  - Team members can reference the called when they need to, such as being able to cross-reference the CAD designs when rebuilding a subsystem or replacing a part.
+  - Team members can reference the notebook whenever they need to, such as being able to cross-reference the CAD designs when rebuilding a subsystem or replacing a part.
 - We now have a contingency copy of the notebook saved to GitHub if anything were to happen to the printed physical version.

 Here is the final workflow code: